Takicegek/Interpeer/whitepaper.md

 - Only small modifications will be needed, e.g. to account for the difference in file storage.

 ### 6.4 jobs
-Each time an uploader adds a script to be run by seeders, it has an associated configuration file that specifies how long it will run on a peer-group before the job is complete.
+Each time a bundle is uploaded onto Interpeer it has scripts to be run by seeders and an associated configuration file that specifies how long it will run on a peer-group before the job is complete.
 If it is a continuing operation peers will be swapped in one at a time.

-An example of a common job would be hosting a interpeer-site; using 5 peers, each peer running it for 30 minutes, and every 6 minutes one peer would leave and another join so all the peers would verify consensus at this point to get paid.
+An example of a common job would be hosting an interpeer-site; using 5 peers for example, with each peer running it for 30 minutes, then every 6 minutes one peer would leave (and another join) so all the peers would verify consensus at this point to get paid.

+A job would be in essence renting out processing power, memory and storage.

 All jobs are limited by the processing power and memory that can be used by one job slot.
 If the job exceeds this, it fails (in a way that the script can catch the error and deal with it).
 If a script needs more than the maximum, it uses more job slots.

 #### 6.4.1 segmented jobs
 some jobs have too much data, and it can be split into shards.
 For example the data listing all jobs or listing all peers.
 In these cases a job can be split into sub jobs, where the code is the same for all, but the data that it's referencing is segmented.

-The only difference would be during sychronisation, peers would come to consensus within one segment.
+The only difference would be during synchronisation, peers would come to consensus within one segment.

 #### 6.4.2 public jobs
 Not all jobs will be paid.
 Some are needed for the network to function as a whole.